dealertrack/fni-docs-theme/README.md

 This theme/plugin is published as fni-docs-theme to rubygems.org.

+To publish a new version:
+* Bump the version in the fni-docs-theme.gemspec
+* Run the Publish Gem Github Action

 ## License

 The theme is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).